cdaringe/factorio-type-kit/docs/_posts/get-started.md

 };
 ```

 Immediately take note that we have manually specified the type of `evt` as `OnPlayerChangedPositionPayload`.
-All factorio script events follow the event naming convention: `<CamelCased-EventName>Payload`.
-A future version may auto apply types to the `on_event` callback, so you not need cast.
-Moving on.
+All factorio script event types follow the event naming convention: `<CamelCased-EventName>Payload`.
+A future version may automatically apply types to the `on_event` callback, so you not need cast.

-The first thing I noticed was that `evt` didn't seem to have a reference directly to the player I needed.
+The first thing I noticed was that `evt` did not have a reference directly to the player I needed.
-Bummer.
-No worries, it had the ID!
-With the ID, I then _guessed_ to inspect the global `game` class for assistance. `game` has a `get_player` method. `get_player` returns an instance of a `LuaPlayer`, which is a class instance with many methods and properties.
+It does contain the `player_id` however, and with that ID we can call the `get_player` method on the global `game` instance. `get_player` returns an instance of a `LuaPlayer`, which is a class instance with many methods and properties.
 We know that we _only_ want to speed up the player if he is in motion, so let's wrap our logic inside a conditional--`if (player.walking_state.walking) { ... }`.

-After hunting and pecking around the API and the documentation, I concluded that there was not a direct value specifying a velocity of the character.
-However, I did come across `character_running_speed_modifier`, which our type definitions told me is of type `number`.
-Unexpectedly, through trial and error (typescript _did not help me here_), I learned that `character_running_speed_modifier` could be _0_!
-Of course `number`s can be zero, so defensive programmers everywhere are saying silently "you should have seen this coming", and they would be correct :).
+After searching the API documentation, I concluded that there was not a direct value specifying a velocity of the character.
+However, I did come across `character_running_speed_modifier`, which the type definitions told me is of type `number`.
+Unexpectedly though, through trial and error, I learned that `character_running_speed_modifier` could be zero.
+Typescript did not help me here!
+Of course `number`s can be zero--defensive programmers everywhere are saying "you should have seen this coming", and they would be correct :).
 Equipped with this knowledge, let's fill in the rest.

 ```typescript
 const onPositionChange = (evt: OnPlayerChangedPositionPayload) => {